Bi0ma3/evolutionary-tree-analyzer/README.md

 pip install -r requirements.txt
 ```

+### ⚙️ MUSCLE Alignment Notes

+This project uses [MUSCLE](https://drive5.com/muscle/downloads_v3.htm) v3.8.31 to align DNA sequences.

+- For small files, alignment runs automatically in Python
+- For large files, use the included batch file to run MUSCLE manually from the command line.

-**Note**: You must have `MUSCLE` installed and accessible from your system's PATH for alignment.
+#### You must have `MUSCLE` installed and accessible from your system's PATH for alignment.

-⚠️ For large FASTA files (e.g., >50kb or >100 sequences), the alignment step may crash due to memory limits in Python/Jupyter.
-    👉 Instead, run MUSCLE manually from Git Bash or CMD - instruction below.
+MUSCLE citation:
+Edgar, R.C.
+(2004) Nucleic Acids Res 32(5):1792–1797. http://www.drive5.com/muscle

+✨Please cite this work if you use the alignment functionality in your research or publications.

 ### 3. Run the main notebook
 ```bash